hhandika/nahpu/assets/docs/info/en/associated-data.md

 Associated data connects a record to supporting links and non-media files, such as accession references, datasets, permits, protocols, sequence records, or documents.

 Choose the data type that describes the relationship, add a name, description, and date, and provide a stable URI or a managed file.
 Use Media instead for images, audio, and video so audiovisual metadata is recorded consistently.
-Verify every link or file after adding it, and do not attach sensitive material unless its access and sharing are authorized.
+Verify every link or file after adding it.

 ## Darwin Core context